MiguelSombrero/cyber-security-base-project/report.md

 ### Steps to fix

-Always escape and sanitize user-supplied data.
+Always escape and sanitize user-supplied data in frontend, too.
 In this example it would have been sufficient fix just to use th:text instead of th:utext.
 Of course, this has to be done manually when not using template engines and frameworks which does this for you.

 ## Flaw 3 - Security misconfiguration